-On September 30, 2020, WDBA's liabilities were \$792.1 million (March 31, 2020: \$775.7 million).
+On December 31, 2020, WDBA's liabilities were \$806.4 million (March 31, 2020: \$775.7 million).
 Liabilities consist mainly of BNA's 15% contribution to the project, accounts payable and accruals for WDBA's suppliers, holdbacks, and a liability for environmental remediation.

-Accounts payable and accrued liabilities of \$60.2 million (March 31, 2020: \$79.3 million) consist primarily of amounts for BNA activities, the Owner's Engineer, utility relocation, Michigan activities, and legal fees.
+Accounts payable and accrued liabilities of \$56.2 million (March 31, 2020: \$79.3 million) consist primarily of amounts for BNA activities, the Owner's Engineer, utility relocation, Michigan activities, professional fees, and legal fees.

-The environmental liability of \$9.1 million remains unchanged from March 31, 2020 as no remediation work was performed during in the first two quarters.
+The environmental liability decreased by \$5.1 million from \$9.1 million at March 31, 2020 to \$4.0 million as remediation work was completed on several of the Michigan properties .